The laws surrounding marijuana are constantly changing. However, both medical and recreational marijuana is still generally illegal in Virginia.

 The list includes any kits used for growing or manufacturing marijuana, such as scales, sifters, pipes, containers, and roach clips.

-Of course, some of these items—such as containers, needles, grinders, and scales—can be used for legitimate purposes.
+Of course, some of these items—such as containers or scales—can be used for legitimate purposes.

 Therefore, to prove that these items were used for marijuana (or any other type of drug), the prosecution would have to use other, circumstantial evidence.